 Grand Theatre de Rabat

-The 27,000 m² structure is sited on a flood plain site in the centre of the city, currently undergoing major residential, commercial and leisure regeneration.
-Hadid’s design is based around the idea of a smoothly-formed monolithic concrete wrap, wound around a set of auditorium spaces within.
+The 27,000 m2 structure is sited on a flood plain in the centre of the city that is undergoing major residential, commercial and leisure regeneration.
+Hadid’s design is based around the idea of a smoothly formed monolithic concrete wrap, wound around a set of auditorium spaces within.
 The areas between the auditoria and the external envelope form zones for circulation, which stretch out onto the site to create a vast new public landscape, including an outdoor amphitheatre with a 7,000-seat capacity.

 Flooding is a fundamental concern, and the site has been raised up to 5 m above the river level accordingly.
-Despite this, the required basement depth means that levels below the flood plain are unavoidable: large-scale tanking measures are being adopted to deal with this.
-The highest level of basement tanking (Grade 3) is required, using a combination of waterproof concrete and drained cavity approaches.
-The Bouregreg valley is seismic, and the saturated fine grained soils mean that liquefaction occurs during seismic episodes.
-The building is consequently supported on large diameter piles which support the seismic induced lateral loads by acting as cantilevers of 12–15 m long, supported by the stiffer soils below.
+Despite this, the required basement depth means that levels below the flood plain are unavoidable: large-scale tanking measures have been adopted to deal with this.
+The highest level of basement tanking is required, using a combination of waterproof concrete and drained cavity approaches.
+The Bouregreg valley is seismic, and the saturated fine-grained soils mean that liquefaction occurs during seismic episodes.
+The building is consequently supported on large diameter piles which support the seismic-induced lateral loads by acting as cantilevers of 12-15 m long, supported by the stiffer soils below.